shellynagar27/Customer-Insights-for-Credit-Card-Strategy-A-Data-Driven-Pilot-for-Mitron-Bank/README.md

   - `customer_id`: Unique ID linked to the `dim_customers` table.
   - `month`: Month in which the spending was recorded.
   - `category`: Spending category (e.g., Entertainment, Electronics).
-  - `payment_type`: Type of payment used (e.g., Debit Card, Credit Card).
+  - `payment_type`: Type of payment method used (e.g., Debit Card, Credit Card).
   - `spends`: Total amount spent in the specified category and month.

 ## Dashboard Description
 The Tableau dashboard provides multiple views that help decision-makers at Mitron Bank understand customer behavior and preferences.
 The dashboard includes the following pages:

-1. **Landing Page**: A summary view that provides high-level insights and directs users to specific analysis sections.
+1. **Landing Page**: A view that directs users to specific analysis sections.
 2. **Demographics**: A breakdown of customers by gender, age, occupation, and city, helping to understand customer diversity.
 3. **Spend Analysis - 1**: A detailed analysis of average customer spending across various factors such as age, category, and occupation.
 4. **Spend Analysis - 2**: A more nuanced analysis considering two factors at once, such as category and gender, occupation and age group.
-5. **Income Analysis**: An analysis of how income influences spending behavior and credit card usage potential.
+5. **Income Analysis**: Assesses average income utilization across different demographic segments, providing insights into how income influences spending behavior and credit card usage potential.
-6. **Detailed View**: A consolidated view summarizing key findings across all analyses for quick decision-making.
+6. **Detailed View**: Offers a comprehensive overview of the customer portfolio, combining all dimensions and analysis for a holistic view.

 ## Approach and Methodology
+1. **Data Importation**: Loaded data from CSV files into Tableau, consisting of 4000 customers and 860,000 records.
-1. **Data Exploration & Validation**: Used MySQL to explore and validate the data.
+2. **Data Exploration and Validation**: Performed using MySQL to ensure consistency and integrity.
-2. **Data Relationships**: Established relationships between `dim_customers` and `fact_spends` tables in Tableau.
+3. **Table Relationships**: Established relationships between customer and spending tables, using Excel-direct method to implement sheet-swapping functionality.
-3. **Calculated Fields & Parameters**: Created calculated fields to track spending, average income, and customer segmentation.
-Used parameters to activate button functionality for easier dashboard navigation.
+4. **Calculated Fields**: Created calculated fields for total spending, average income, and income utilization.
+5. **Parameter Creation**: Developed parameters to enable filtering and button functionality.
+6. **Spending Insights**: Derived key insights into customer spending behavior, considering demographics such as occupation, gender, city, and age.
-4. **Customer Segmentation**: Identified high-value customer segments based on their spending habits, demographics, and financial behavior.
+7. **Customer Segmentation**: Identified high-value customer segments for targeted credit card features.
-5. **Recommendations**: Provided recommendations on features that should be included in the new credit cards based on customer needs.
+8. **Recommendations**: Proposed key features for the new credit card based on customer behavior insights.

 ## Insights Generated
 - **Spending Patterns**: Identified where customers are spending the most (e.g., Electronics, Apparel) and analyzed the effect of demographics (age, occupation, etc.) on spending behavior.